CodeLifeOrg/codelife/.github/CONTRIBUTING.md

 - The header (first line) is the only mandatory part of the commit message;
 - The body and footer are both optional but its use is highly encouraged;
-- The header should contains:
+- The header should contain:
   - A type:
     - Must be lowercase;
     - Must be one of: